I challenge you to ask around and find me one person who doesn’t know what Facebook is!

 Drawing in an audience gets easier with the help of Facebook, but keep in mind that we’re talking about the top platform here.
 Competition is huge and it takes more effort to find your place under the sun.

-6. 80 million of the small and medium-sized businesses have Facebook pages.
+6. Over 90 million small businesses have Facebook pages.

 Facebook is good for far more than just ads.
 Among other things, people use social media for research, so it is vital for businesses to have social media pages.
 If you have your own page, you can help people with their research AND sell them something once they’re ready to buy.